marcoonroad/Coro-Simple/README.md

 Based on the stuff above, the *coro* / *yield* itself also has some features:

 * The coroutine don't care about how many calls down are to find a *yield*, even inside many other nested functions.
-* The *yield* only generates one value per cycle, but you can yield an anonymous array to avoid it.
+* The *yield* only generates one value per cycle, but you can yield an anonymous list to avoid it.
 * You can pass a stream to a coroutine as argument (but currently this feature still isn't supported).